The One-Way Ticket

 Selected stills from The One-Way Ticket | 10 mins 26 secs

 The project works are a short film, a space capsule installation and a map of the mission’s path.
-The film describes a series of episodes transmitted from aboard the spacecraft.
+The film describes a series of episodes transmitted from aboard the traveling spacecraft.
 The map plots key milestones along the journey that reaches beyond Mars.
-Based along this path, the film episodes simulate the experience of being in space and also infer some of the unique psychological phenomena that could occur on a one-way trip.
+Based along this path, the film episodes describe the experience of being in space and also some of the unique psychological phenomena that could occur on a one-way trip.

 The space capsule film set stands as an artefact of the filmmaking process.
 Constructed using low-end and found materials, it encapsulates the honesty of the project aesthetic: zero gravity, zero budget.

 The One-Way Ticket / Space Capsule: Interior detail / Photo: Colin Davidson

 The One-Way Ticket / Mission Trajectory Map: A2 Lithographic print, planet stickers